Effective communication is a critical part of safety training. But who is to blame when participants aren’t listening—the participants or the trainer?

 Give them time

-Allow people time to respond.
+Since interactive presentations are beneficial to engaging participants, you need to allow people the time to respond.
 Many people need to concentrate on what is being said and pause for reflection before responding.
 It might not seem like they’re listening, but they could be taking the time to process what they’ve just learned.
-It’s human nature to want to continue talking when there’s a lull in the conversation, but when you pose questions it’s important to give trainees time to consider potential responses.
+Work your own pause and some repetitive delivery into your presentation before moving on to the next topic.
+Where you want people to respond, a recap of the information or saying it another way may be required to get participants to interact.
+It’s human nature to want to continue talking when there’s a lull in the conversation and with a plan itemized for what to say and in what order, it’s natural to want to move on to the next point.
+But when you actively try to engage participants, it’s important to give them time to consider potential responses.
 Otherwise, they might mentally hold on to the point they’d like to make about something you said earlier and fail to properly listen to all the points you made after it.

-The responsibility for listening is shared between the trainer and the listener.
-As a safety trainer, one of the most important aspects of training is to know who your audience is.
+To answer the initial question, there’s no blame but the responsibility for listening is one that needs to be shared between the trainer and the participant in order to achieve successful communication.
+Listening is a vital part of communication but it’s something that needs to be done on both sides.
+As a safety trainer, one of the most important aspects of training is to know a little about who your audience is and what matters to them.
 Once you understand that, you’ll be able to deliver training that speaks to them in a way that they’re likely to hear.